JunyouC/R_Proficiency_Demonstration-me/README.md

 </br>**2.
 Web scraping**
 </br>**3.
 Geting data using API**
 <br/>**brief intro**: In this part, I mainly practiced how to use Webscrape and API to scrape informations from websites.
-<br/> *It should be noted that I used APIkey in when extracting data using API.
+<br/> :boom:*It should be noted that I used APIkey in when extracting data using API.
 Therefore the Rcode is only reproducible when you entered your APIkey.
-To get the API key you can start a account here at [ Jet Propulsion Laboratory ](https://ssd-api.jpl.nasa.gov/doc/cad.html).*:wink:
+To get the API key you can start a account here at [ Jet Propulsion Laboratory ](https://ssd-api.jpl.nasa.gov/doc/cad.html).*